 If we seek stockholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our amended and restated certificate of incorporation provides that a public stockholder, together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), is restricted from seeking redemption rights with respect to more than an aggregate of 15% of the shares sold in the Initial Public Offering without our prior consent, which we refer to as the "Excess Shares."
 However, we will not restrict our stockholders' ability to vote all of their shares (including Excess Shares) for or against our initial business combination.
-Our stockholders could suffer a material loss on their investment in us if they sell Excess Shares in open market transactions.
+Our stockholders' inability to redeem their Excess Shares will reduce their influence over our ability to complete our initial business combination and stockholders could suffer a material loss on their investment in us if they sell Excess Shares in open market transactions.
 Additionally, our stockholders will continue to hold that number of shares exceeding 15% and, in order to dispose of such shares, would be required to sell their stock in open market transactions, potentially at a loss.